 Park in Place Educational Webinar Series

-Community Read & Discussion with author Dr. Carolyn Finney - August 27 at 4pm
+**RESCHEDULED!** Community Read & Discussion with author Dr. Carolyn Finney

-Save the Date!
-On Thursday, August 27 at 4pm we will have our first Virtual Community Book Club and Conversation.
+As Point Reyes National Seashore is currently managing an active fire, we are postponing this event for when our community can more fully focus on this important conversation.
+Please stay tuned for a future date for our first Virtual Community Book Club and Conversation.
 In partnership with the Marin County Free Library, we are reading the book Black Faces, White Spaces: Reimagining the Relationship of African Americans to the Great Outdoors by Dr. Carolyn Finney.
+Dr. Finney will speak about her book and engage in a conversation with PRNSA staff.
 Copies of the book are available at both Inverness and Point Reyes Libraries.
 Note: these copies will be reserved at the desks.
 Please call and reserve a copy or stop by during curbside hours and request the book.
 FYI, if someone calls and needs the book sent to Bolinas or Stinson Beach, the librarians can have the book sent to the library and placed on the hold shelf.
 Also - Black Faces, White Spaces is available on Hoopla through the library with no wait.
 Instructions for downloading to Hoopla on the library's website: https://marinlibrary.org/ebooks/

 WEBINAR PROGRAM ARCHIVE